You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Singapore, right?

 Which platform should you choose?

-Some factors you should know when choosing an online broker are the fees charged, if it is regulated by top-tier institutions such as the Monetary Authority of Singapore, the range of products it allows you to trade (not all platforms allow you to trade cryptocurrencies or Singapore-listed stocks), among others.
+Some factors you should know when choosing an online broker are the fees charged, if it is regulated by top-tier institutions such as the Monetary Authority of Singapore, the range of products it allows you to trade (not all platforms allow you to trade options in Singapore or Singapore-listed stocks), among others.

 The best online broker in your specific case will depend on your profile, preference, and objectives.
 Explore the websites above and decide for yourself!